 From Cranbrook, it's a short drive north on Highway 95A to Kimberley, an old mining town turned mountain resort where you'll spend the night.

 Driving time (Nelson to Kimberley): 4 hours, 15 minutes (160 miles / 260 km)

-Stop in Fairmont Hot Springs to take a dip in the mineral-rich crystal clear pools that have drawn visitors for over a century; these are some of the largest natural hot spring pools in Canada!
-At the resort, grab a bite to eat and enjoy the views of both the Columbia and Rocky Mountains.
-Then, continue north to Invermere where you can enjoy a number of water activities on Lake Windermere.
+En route, stop in Fairmont Hot Springs to take a dip in the mineral-rich crystal clear pools that have drawn visitors for over a century.
+These are some of the largest natural hot spring pools in Canada.
+At the Fairmont Hot Springs Resort, grab a bite to eat and enjoy the views of both the Columbia and Rocky Mountains.
+Continue north to Invermere where you can enjoy a number of water activities on Lake Windermere.
 From here, it's a short, 20-minute drive to Radium Hot Springs.

-Partake in another dip in Radium Hot Springs before driving through Sinclair Canyon and Kootenay National Park as you make your way to the Trans-Canada Highway, keeping an eye out for bighorn sheep.
+After a morning soak in the hot springs, drive through Sinclair Canyon and Kootenay National Park as you make your way to the Trans-Canada Highway, keeping an eye out for bighorn sheep.
 At Castle Junction, head south through Banff toward Canmore.
 There are numerous places to stop and get outdoors on a day hike, especially around Banff and Canmore.

 From Canmore, it's a short drive to Calgary's international airport.
 Be sure to leave ample time in case of traffic and to drop off your rental vehicle.
 En route look for signage leading you to the airport.